skalenetwork/universal-cli/README.md

 # SKALE Universal CLI

-Universal Python wrapper for SKALE Manager contracts.
+Universal Python wrapper for SKALE Manager contracts ✨

 ## What it is